 Yup, that was one of my ‘lines’ when I was an Advisor with Tangerine Investments.
 And it was not so much of a line as the honest truth as to why I was reaching out to clients who still owned the legacy, traditional high fee mutual funds that Tangerine originally offered.
 When Tangerine launched their mutual fund business a couple of decades ago, they offered the funds of the day – traditional actively managed mutual funds from the likes of AGF, Mackenzie, Fidelity and CI.

 Recognizing the benefits and advantages on index investing Tangerine (then ING Direct) introduced their index-based mutual funds, then called the aptly-named Streetwise Portfolios.
+They are now called the Tangerine Portfolios.
 As a point of interest, I worked at ING’s advertising agency of the day, GWP Brand Engineering.
 While I worked more exclusively on ING Direct US, I was brought in to consult on the Streetwise Portfolio launch as I was the investing nut within the agency, and likely the only employee who knew what an index was and who actually owned an ETF.
 It was a full circle exercise for me to work on the birth of a fund product and to then become an advisor and trainer on that same product.

 When the Tangerine Portfolios were launched in January of 2008 clients were certainly made aware of the lower fee option, and the much simpler and well-balanced approach to investing and portfolio creation.
 Many clients made the move to the Tangerine Portfolios but a considerable book of business remained in those higher fee mutual funds.
 So it was my ‘job’ at times to reach out to clients and invite them to lower their fees by half or more.
 The MER on the Tangerine Portfolio is 1.07%.
 The blended MER on the traditional actively managed fund baskets was usually in the area of 2.2% – 2.5%.